VictoriaMetrics/VictoriaMetrics/docs/anomaly-detection/FAQ.md

 The old configuration would perform 168 (hours in a week) `fit` calls, each using 2 days (48 hours) of data, totaling 168 * 48 = 8064 hours of data for each timeseries returned.

-The new configuration performs only 1 `fit` call in 180 days, using 4 hours of data initially, totaling 4 hours of data, which is **magnitutes smaller**.
+The new configuration performs only 1 `fit` call in 180 days, using 4 hours of data initially, totaling 4 hours of data, which is **magnitudes smaller**.

 P.s. `infer` data volume will remain the same for both models, so it does not affect the overall calculations.